Hints & FAQs for Applicants

 Next, honestly assess your own soft skills.

 If you are "low" or unsure about some of them, especially emotional intelligence, seek some professional assistance.
-It is truly hard — with today's society with a STRONG emphasis on sincere committment to diversity and pluralism — to be a successful chaplain, if you have low emotional intelligence.
+It is truly hard — with today's society with a STRONG emphasis on sincere commitment to diversity and pluralism — to be a successful chaplain, if you have low emotional intelligence.

 Moreover, if you lack empathy, as a chaplain you are virtually doomed to failure, in my professional opinion and over twenty years experience as an endorser.
 How can you know whether or not you have empathy?
 Please spend five minutes and take a look at THIS VIDEO.
 If you do not feel a tugging at your heart for the folks in the video, you lack empathy.